 Service Quality, to measure how well in non-functional terms the service is delivered, e.g. number of job submissions accepted per minute.

 While the EGI production infrastructure perhaps intrinsically will never be in the position to use generic software for gathering monitoring data, using available solutions for processing the gathered data is a viable option in transitioning towards a business intelligence oriented operational infrastructure and management.
-Using techniques such as OLAP (i.e. storing gathered data in a format and structure suitable for generic reporting solutions) allows to focus on the expertise in modelling and gathering the business-relevant information, and use available solutions such as Jasper [], Pentaho [], and Eclipse BIRT [] to generate reports necessary to manage and evolve the production infrastructure.
+Using techniques such as Online Analytical Processing (OLAP), i.e. storing gathered data in a format and structure suitable for generic reporting solutions, allows to focus on the expertise in modelling and gathering the business-relevant information, and use available solutions such as Jasper [R 29], Pentaho [R 3028], and Eclipse BIRT [R 31] to generate reports necessary to manage and evolve the production infrastructure.

 VM Management